How a Grief Podcasts May Help You Cope With Loss

 Humor

-Some podcasts may try to take a light or humorous approach to grief to help those experiencing it distract themselves from painful emotions.
+Some podcasts may try to take a light or humorous approach to grief, featuring funny people who can help those experiencing it distract themselves from painful emotions.
+Laughter, after all, can be a powerful medicine.
 Studies show that laughter can reduce stress, which may make it a beneficial coping mechanism when feeling down.

 Listen to your children and try to create a safe space for them to discuss their grief with you.
 If they feel uncomfortable discussing their feelings, it could be beneficial to point them toward resources.
 In this case, an age-appropriate podcast or video series about grief may help them feel heard.

-If children listen to a mix of personal stories about others dealing with death or loss, they may become more comfortable with the idea of grief or notice that they can cope in healthy ways while still feeling sad and missing the person, animal, or situation they lost.
+If children listen to a mix of personal stories about others living life while experiencing grief from death or loss, they may become more comfortable with the idea of grief or notice that they can cope in healthy ways while still feeling sad and missing the person, animal, or situation they lost.

-Everyone may have a different experience with grief, and with so many podcasts available, you may be unsure where to start.
+Everyone may have a different experience with grief, and with so many grief and loss podcasts available, you may be unsure where to start.
 From grieving the death of a loved one to mourning the end of a relationship, there may be a podcast that can help.

 Below are a few highly-rated grief podcasts to help you manage and overcome grief.